“I’m getting tons of traffic to my page, but conversion rates are low.” Sound familiar?

 Whenever I hear this complaint, it’s not hard to troubleshoot the source of the problem – the landing page.
 It’s like having a talented soccer team that can execute everything aside from scoring the goal; there’s no shot in generating leads if you can’t get them in the net.

 Often, when marketers test their landing pages to try to up conversion rates, they’re focused on the small stuff, like testing button colors and placement, when they’re missing key elements on the page (like a headline! or a value proposition!).

 There’s also a clear distinction between a purchase or check-out page and a landing page for lead generation.
 Acquiring a new contact from a lead generation landing page is just the start of convincing them to convert.
-When your business model requires a bit more TLC to push prospects down the conversion funnel, the lead gen landing page to capture new contacts is one of the most critical, make-it-or-break-it parts of a new visitor’s journey.
+When your business model requires a bit more TLC to push prospects down the conversion funnel, the lead gen landing page to capture new leads and contacts is one of the most critical, make-it-or-break-it parts of a new visitor’s journey.